-Oil climbs after Russia backs possible output cuts to counter coronavirus impact on demand
+Oil rises after Russia supports possible supply cuts as coronavirus spreads

 Oil prices have fallen by more than a fifth since the outbreak of the virus in the city of Wuhan in China.

-Chinese President Xi Jinping declared a “people’s war” on the epidemic as China’s Hubei province, where Wuhan is located, reported 69 new deaths, taking the total in the country to more than 600.
+Chinese President Xi Jinping declared a "people's war" on the epidemic as China's Hubei province, where Wuhan is located, reported 69 new deaths, taking the total in the country to more than 600.
+(Interactive Graphic: Tracking China's novel coronavirus tmsnrt.rs/2Syxrez)

 “The impact of the coronavirus on the oil market remains largely a Chinese demand story with weakening jet fuel demand and economic run cuts, but demand destruction outside of China has been minimal, for now,” RBC Capital Markets analysts said in a note.